 Scholars who completed the Program in 10th grade are automatically enrolled in the program for their junior year.
 There is not an application for the junior year.
 Students must enroll in the Program by the beginning of their sophomore year of high school.
 (Exceptions may be made for newly enrolled students in Winston-Salem/Forsyth County School System.
 Contact the Crosby Scholars Executive Director by October 1 of the junior year for more information.)

-The 2019-2020 Academy dates will be announced soon!
+The 2019-2020 Academy dates are available below!
 Academies for juniors take place in August and September of each school year.

 CONFIRMATION OF ATTENDANCE